ebmgt/Wage_ratio/files/HealthCare.md

 > “Fundamentally, you manage what you measure,” argues Mayo Clinic President and Chief Executive Officer John Noseworthy.
 “CEO performance scorecards always include financial and quality measures, but mine also has staff engagement, satisfaction, and burnout measures that are reported up to the board of trustees.”
 ([Wright & Katz, 2018](https://pubmed.gov/29365301))

+In 2014, the Mayo Clinic entered the Glassdoor top 50 ranking (see chart below).
+The burnout rate among physicians in the Mayo Clinic for 2016 was 33% by Maslach Burnout Inventory (high EE or high DP subscale) (Shanafelt.
+Mayo Clin Proc.
+2017 PMID: [27871627](HTTP://pubmed.gov/27871627)).

 Shanafelt left the Mayo Clinic in 2017 and Noseworthy retired in 2018.

 ### St Jude data is plausible
+#### CEO change and structured monthly soliciting, prioritizing, and responses to issues submitted by employees within a small, single hospital
 St Jude appointed a new CEO, James Downing, in 2014.
 In 2015, the [2016-2015 strategic](https://www.stjude.org/content/dam/en_US/shared/www/about-st-jude/st-jude-strategic-plan-2015-external.pdf) plan noted:
 > The CEO will initiate monthly town hall meetings to solicit input on key institutional efforts and issues.
 This new program will incorporate a page on the St. Jude intranet for employees to submit questions, rank the priority of the questions and see what questions will be discussed at upcoming town hall meetings.